Gays Against Groomers: Legislative advocacy

 On August 19, 2022, Michell told OANN that GAG was working toward a federal ban on gender-affirming care for minors.

 In January 2023, the head of the Arizona chapter of GAG, Robert Wallace, voiced his support for Arizona Senate Bill 1001, which would prohibit teachers and school officials from using a student's preferred pronouns without written parental permission if those pronouns do not match the student's gender assigned at birth.
 It would also permit school employees to ignore pronoun preferences if doing otherwise would violate their "religious and moral convictions".
 GAG was cited by Arizona lawmakers in support of Arizona Senate Bill 1030, which targets drag performances.
 Similar legislation restricting drag performances had been introduced in at least 11 states as of February 2023.

 In January 2023, Ryan Woods, a drag artist also known as Lady MAGA USA, spoke on behalf of GAG in support of a ban on gender-affirming care for minors in Utah.
 Woods asserted that children were being groomed.
 Detransitioner Chloe Cole also spoke in favor of the bill.

+In June 2023, GAG testified at a California school board meeting that "every teacher that has a pride flag in their classroom should be fired and arrested."

 In April 2024, GAG sued five Democrats in the Colorado General Assembly for not allowing them the "right to deadname and misgender trans people in public testimony."

+In May 2024, GAG's North Carolina Chapter leader, Brian Talbert, spoke at the "Stop School Porn" press conference in Raleigh, North Carolina, organized by the conservative nonprofit group NC Values Coalition, which called on the state legislature to ban "obscene" books from public schools.
+Talbert said at the rally: "The predators are using gay inclusion and acceptance as a gateway to bring this filth into our schools and into the minds of our children.
+We will never allow that — as Gays Against Groomers — to ever let that go unchallenged in this state."

 In June 2024, GAG spoke in favor of a bill in Ohio that would ban drag performers from performing in locations that are not a "designated adult entertainment facility".

 In November 2024, GAG voiced support for Nancy Mace's proposed bill which would ban transgender people from using single-sex facilities that differ from their sex assigned at birth on all federal property.

-In March 2025, GAG released a statement voicing support for overturning state bans on conversion therapy for minors in the pending Supreme Court case Chiles v.
+In March 2025, GAG released a statement voicing support for overturning state bans on conversion therapy for minors in the Supreme Court case Chiles v.
 Salazar.